GoekeLab/bambu-pipe/README.md

 #

 ### **Output** ###
-After the run, all outputs are written to the directory specified by the `--outdir` parameter.
+All outputs from the pipeline are written to the directory specified by the `--outdir` parameter.
 The pipeline produces per-sample alignment files, per-sample read class files used by Bambu, and the combined transcript discovery and quantification results.
-An example output structure for a single sample and multi-sample run are shown below:
+The examples below show the output directory structure for both single and multi-sample runs:

 **Output Structure (Single Sample)**
 ```